davorg/dmp/chapters/chapter09.md

 	my $page = get('http://www.mag-sol.com/index.html');

 will put the contents of the requested page into the variable $page.
-If there is an error, then get will return undef.
+If there is an error, then get will return `undef`.

 Two of the most common steps that you will want to take with the data returned will be to print it out or to store it in a file.